Margarine: Nutrition

-In a 100-gram reference amount, margarine – manufactured from soybean oil and pasteurized – provides 628 kcal and is composed of 70% fat, 2% carbohydrates, 26% water, and negligible protein.
-The reference margarine was rich in vitamin E (37% of the Daily Value, DV), containing 35 mg gamma-tocopherol) and sodium (30% DV) added as salt for flavor (table).
+Margarine manufactured from soybean oil and pasteurized is 70% fat (14% saturated fat), 2% carbohydrates, 26% water, and contains negligible protein (table).
+In a reference amount of 100 g, margarine provides 628 calories and is a rich source (20% or more of the Daily Value, DV) of vitamin E (37% DV) and sodium (30% DV; salt added for flavor; table).
 Unless fortified with micronutrients during manufacturing, there are no other nutrients in significant content.

-Vitamin A and vitamin D may be added for fortification.
+By comparison, butter (also manufactured with added salt) is 81% fat (51% saturated fat), 16% water, 1% protein, and contains negligible carbohydrates.
+In a reference amount of 100 g, salted butter supplies 717 calories and 76% of the DV for vitamin A, 15% DV for vitamin E, and 28% DV for sodium, with no other micronutrients in significant content.
+In 100 grams, salted butter contains 215 mg of cholesterol.
+The small traces of lactose in butter are unlikely to cause symptoms for lactose intolerant people, but people with milk allergies may prefer margarine because butter contains enough of the allergy-causing proteins to cause reactions.

 Amount of fat

 The roles of butter and traditional margarine (80% fat) are similar with respect to their energy content, but low-fat margarines and spreads are also widely available.
+Of the 81 g of total fat in butter, saturated fat is 51 g, monounsaturated fat is 21 g, polyunsaturated fat is 3 g, trans fat is 3 g, and trans fat designated as "18:1 t" is 3 g, for a total of 81 g (source for table).

 Saturated fat

 Replacing saturated and trans unsaturated fats with unhydrogenated monounsaturated or polyunsaturated fats is more effective in preventing coronary heart disease than reducing overall fat intake.
 See saturated fat and cardiovascular disease.

 Vegetable fats can contain anything from 7% to 86% saturated fatty acids.
 Liquid oils (canola oil, sunflower oil) tend to be on the low end, while tropical oils (coconut oil, palm kernel oil) and fully hardened (hydrogenated) oils are at the high end of the scale.
 A margarine blend is a mixture of both types of components.
 Generally, firmer margarines contain more saturated fat.

 Typical soft tub margarine contains 10% to 20% of saturated fat.
 Regular butterfat contains 52 to 65% saturated fats.
 The American Institute of Medicine and the European Food Safety Authority recommend saturated fat intake to be as low as possible.